GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Background and Related Work

 DBMS expose tens to hundreds of configurable knobs to control their runtime behaviours \cite{10.14778/3450980.3450992}.
 The DBMS knob tuning problem is to select an appropriate value for each knob to optimize the DBMS performance (e.g., throughput or latency) on a certain workload (e.g., a workload is a set of SQL statements).
 Formally, given a set of configurable knobs $\theta_1,\dots,\theta_n$ along with their domains $\Theta_1,\dots,\Theta_n$, the configuration space is defined as $\boldsymbol{\Theta}=\Theta_1\times\dots\times\Theta_n$.
 We want to find a configuration $\boldsymbol{\theta}^{*}\in\boldsymbol{\Theta}$ to maximize DBMS performance $f$:

-Finding an optimal solution for this problem is challenging for two main reasons.
-Firstly, with hundreds of adjustable knobs, each potentially impacting performance, the complexity is immense.
+Finding an optimal solution for this problem is challenging.
+Firstly, there are hundreds of knobs to tune in DBMS.
 Secondly, the knobs themselves vary widely -- some have continuous numerical values, while others are categorical, making the problem even more complicated since it is hard to model heterogeneous space.
-To address these challenges, three kinds of approaches are proposed: heuristic-based, Bayesian Optimization (BO)-based \cite{snoek2012practical} and Reinforcement Learning (RL)-based \cite{henderson2018deep}.
+Three kinds of approaches are proposed: heuristic-based, Bayesian Optimization (BO)-based \cite{snoek2012practical} and Reinforcement Learning (RL)-based \cite{henderson2018deep}.

-\labelitemi~ \textbf{Heuristic-based.} Heuristic-based methods can be classified into rule-based and search-based.
-Rule-based methods rely on manually created static rules to explore the space in a predefined way \cite{10.5555/1287369.1287454, Kwan2002AutomaticCF}.
-Search-based methods explore the space according to several heuristics (e.g., avoid to revisit explored regions and explore the nearby regions to improve the current optimum) \cite{10.1145/3127479.3128605, 10.1145/2628071.2628092}.
+\labelitemi~ \textbf{Heuristic-based.} Rule-based methods rely on manually created rules to explore the space in a predefined way \cite{10.5555/1287369.1287454, Kwan2002AutomaticCF}.
+Search-based methods explore the space according to several heuristics (e.g., avoid to revisit explored regions and explore nearby regions to improve the current optimum) \cite{10.1145/3127479.3128605, 10.1145/2628071.2628092}.

 \labelitemi~ \textbf{BO-based.} BO-based methods \cite{10.14778/1687627.1687767, 10.1145/3035918.3064029, 10.1145/3448016.3457291, 10.14778/3457390.3457404, 10.1145/3514221.3526176, 10.1145/3318464.3380591} follow the generic BO framework to search for an optimal configuration: (1) fitting a probabilistic \textit{surrogate model} to map the relation between knob configuration and DBMS performance, (2) selecting the next configuration that maximizes \textit{acquisition function}.